Navid200/xDrip/docs/Nightscout/Status.md

 This information can be helpful when troubleshooting your Nightscout setup.
 <br/>

-If the status page displays any red items, refer to the [Status Key](./StatusKey.md) to understand their meaning and how to resolve them.
+If the status page displays any red items, refer to [this page](./StatusKey.md) to understand their meaning and how to resolve them.